 In order to accurately determine these ratings, the school must do a thorough self-assessment that takes months of discussion and research, since every claim made must have evidence to back it up.

-In addition, every school presents to AdvancED a School Improvement Plan, which consists of actions the school has identified that it will take in the two years after the visit, in order to improve designated aspects of the school.
-AdvancED requires proof at the end of the two years that the improvement actions have been taken.
+In addition, every school presents to Cognia a School Improvement Plan, which consists of actions the school has identified that it will take in the two years after the visit, in order to improve designated aspects of the school.
+Cognia requires proof at the end of the two years that the improvement actions have been taken.

-After the visit, the visiting AdvancED team prepares a report of its findings.
+After the visit, the visiting Cognia team prepares a report of its findings.
 For a new school, it either recommends the school for accreditation, or recommends that the school not be accredited.
-This recommendation is sent to a board at AdvancED's central office, which reviews all reports and recommendations and makes the final decision.
-Every five years, the school is required to have a new visit by an AdvancED team and this entire process is repeated.
+This recommendation is sent to a board at Cognia's central office, which reviews all reports and recommendations and makes the final decision.
+Every five years, the school is required to have a new visit by an Cognia team and this entire process is repeated.